We understand that the college application process can be stressful but we work to make applying to Manhattan College as easy as possible.

 Manhattan College operates on a rolling admissions basis, so we have no set admissions deadline.
 However, priority is given to applications received on or before March 1.
 Additionally, there are certain deadlines for students who want to apply for scholarships and financial aid.

-We begin accepting applications for review as early as October for the following fall semester.
-In most cases, however, mid-year grades are required before we make a final admissions decision.
+We begin receiving applications for review as early as August for the following fall semester.
+Applications received before November 1 will receive a decision before the holidays in December.
+Applications received after November 1 will receive decisions in 4 to 6 weeks.
+In some cases, however, mid-year grades are required before we make a final admissions decision.

 Oct.
 1:FAFSA financial aid form becomes available online for submission.